Niksune/NixArena/README.md

 # README #

-Backend of Test Project with Spring Boot JPA
+Micro RPG Game, learning project for Spring Boot + Hibernate using jQuery

-Little game where people can create accounts, in which accounts they can have characs  that will automatically fight every day to become stronger and stronger
+People can create accounts, accounts can create characters that will automatically fight every hour to level and gain weapons become stronger and stronger